andyw8/capybara-page-object/README.markdown

 ## Usage ##

-Create a class to present your page, component or element, and include the appropirate module:
+Create a class to represent a page, component or element, and include the appropriate module:

 * CapybaraPageObject::Page to represent a whole page
 * CapybaraPageObject::Component to represent part of a page (e.g. a sidebar)